toops61/comics-library-TS/README.md

     Redux for the state management,
     Usequery for API calls,
-    MongoDB for the database
+    MongoDB for the database,
     React router for the navigation.

+Public read only version.

-Read only version and writable version with node backend server on local mode only.
+Writable version with node backend server on local mode only.

 Final build version here :